Jane Caminos

-Jane Caminos (born 1947) is an American-born queer cartoonist and artist.
+Jane Caminos (born 1947) is an American-born lesbian cartoonist and artist.
 During her college career, she became involved in activism, leading her to create paintings inspired by causes that are important to her, such as the Vietnam War and violence against women.

 Personal life

 She was born in 1947 in Brooklyn, New York.
 She was raised as an only child in Pompton Lakes, New Jersey where she attended high school.
 Beginning at a young age, she dreamed of becoming a Radio City Rockette and was always creative.
-At five years old, she would use the walls of her parent's home as her canvas with crayons and brushes being her tools of choice.
+At five years old, she would use the walls of her parents' home as her canvas with crayons and brushes being her tools of choice.
 She is fluent in both English and Spanish.

 In 1969, she graduated from the Rhode Island School of Design.
 She has always preferred to create funny drawings over realistic ones and originally she hoped to work for Walt Disney World as an artist.
 During her college years, she developed her own political beliefs.
 She graduated BFA from Rhode Island School of Design in 1969 and began her career as an illustrator and designer.
 In the 1970s, she worked as an art director for books, novelties, and periodicals but also did freelance work as an illustrator.
 She moved to New York City in 1991 and brought her studio, Illustratus, with her.
 Here is where she would go on to create her famous cartoon, That's Ms. Bulldyke to You, Charlie!
 In her book, Caminos uses humor and wit to share the joys of womanhood as she encourages readers to explore what this means.
 Common themes throughout her book are of loving women, dating, relationships, sex, body image, coming out, acceptance, culture, and politics.
 Throughout her book, Caminos uses an informal style to share the experience of being a woman in every capacity.

 In 2016, she moved to Seattle, Washington where she continues to live today.
 She continues to cultivate her work as both an activist and an artist by making connections and creating more artworks.
 In 2018, she became associated with Fogue Studio & Gallery, a studio for established artists over the age of fifty.
 She has continued to create many solo and group exhibitions across the United States including Chicago, New York City, New Jersey, and California.
 She now has an online-only show as a result of the COVID-19 pandemic.

-She currently works from her Shoreline, WA art studio.
+She currently works from her Shoreline art studio.

-To unwind, Jane loves to listen to live music, sit by the Hudson River, dream of being in Maine, meditate, and fall asleep listening to recordings of thunderstorms.
-Along with painting, she also considers hosting dinner parties, music, shopping for shoes and dishes, gardening, sewing, and building furniture as some of her hobbies.